mvolkmann/blog/src/warp.md

   - Terminal section

+    - "Double-click smart selection" (on by default)

+      When this option is on, double-clicking any of the following kinds of values selects the entire value: file path, URL, email address, IP address, or floating point number.

-    None of the options here are particularly interesting and the default settings seem fine.
+    None of the remaining options here are particularly interesting and the default settings seem fine.

 - Shared blocks